 A sales follow-up is the communication that happens after your initial pitch, it encourages the prospective customer to take the next defined step in your sales process.
 According to a study by Brevet, 80% of sales require an average of five follow-ups in order to close the deal.
-But only 44% of sales reps follow up – one time – with a prospect before giving up when 80% of prospects say no four times before they say yes.
+But only 44% of sales reps follow up – one time.

 There’s no doubt that following up is important in sales.
 The more attempts you make, the more likely you are to get an answer.
 But you also can’t drive your prospects away by constantly “checking in” without providing them value.
 To drive higher revenue, you need to learn how to properly follow up with your prospects and learn why they aren’t responding.
 Chances are, it’s not just because they are busy.

 Why Your Prospects Aren’t Responding